Hepatitis C Tests

 The antibody tests are not perfect.
 They may show a hepatitis C infection when you do not have one.
 It may also wrongly show you have hepatitis C if you had it in the past and your body cleared the infection.

-If the antibody test finds antibodies, your doctor will do another test called a PCR test using the same blood sample.
+If the antibody test finds antibodies, your doctor will do another test called a PCR test.
 The PCR test looks for the genetic material of the hepatitis C virus living in your body.

 If the PCR test does not find anything, you might have had hepatitis C in the past and your body cleared it.
 Your doctor may repeat the test to be sure.